-The Ocean and Naval Architectural Engineering (ONAE) program at Memorial University in Newfoundland (Canada), is one of the top rated naval architectural engineering programs of its kind of North America.
-In the final semester of the program, students have the opportunity to demonstrate their skills by presenting the ship designs they have developed over their final year to fellow classmates, professors and industry professionals.
+The Ocean and Naval Architectural Engineering (ONAE) program at Memorial University in Newfoundland (Canada) is one of the top-rated naval architectural engineering programs of its kind in North America.
+In the final semester of the program, students have the opportunity to demonstrate their skills by presenting the ship designs they have developed over their last year to classmates, professors and industry professionals.

-Since 2001, the Royal Institute of Naval Architects (RINA) and BMT Canada Ltd. have come together to support the Design Project Challenge.
-This years' competition went ahead in late March, entirely digitally to maintain necessary social distancing.
-Despite the unique method of delivering submissions, the concepts, designs and reports came across just as professional and innovative as in previous years.
+Since 2001, the Royal Institute of Naval Architects (RINA) and BMT have supported the Design Project Challenge.
+In late March, this year's competition went ahead entirely digitally to maintain necessary social distancing.
+Despite the unique method of delivering submissions, the concepts, designs, and reports came across as professional and innovative as in previous years.

-As a longtime sponsor and participating industry panel judge, BMT is delighted to provide an award and hearty congratulations to the winning team announced on April 10th.
-There were many innovative concepts presented again this year, but there can only be one winning team.
-The team listed below submitted the winning design for a concept vessel meant to solve real world problems.
+As a longtime sponsor and participating industry panel judge, BMT is delighted to provide an award, and hearty congratulations to the winning team announced on April 10th.
+Many innovative concepts were presented again this year, but there can only be one winning team.
+The team listed below submitted the winning design for a concept vessel to solve real-world problems.

 Bravo Zulu to the winning team:

 Congratulations to the winning team as well as the entire graduating class.
-We're proud to be able to work so closely with the next generation of naval architects and can't wait to see what you come up with next.
-Fair winds and following seas…
+We're proud to work so closely with the next generation of naval architects and can't wait to see what you come up with next: fair winds and following seas.